pkasela/DESIRE-ME/README.md

 python3 8_test_biencoder.py model=$MODEL dataset=$DATASET testing=$DATASET dataset.model_dir='output/'$DATASET'/saved_model_biencoder' testing.embedding_dir='output/'$DATASET'/embedding_biencoder'
 ```
 Again the DATASET and the MODEL must be changed according to what you want to replicate.

+For the complete pipeline for all models and datasets run: `2_pipeline_models.sh`.